nucleom42/rubee/readme.md

 <br>
 Views – JSON, ERB, and plain HTML out of the box.
 <br>
-React Ready – React is supported as a first-class Rubee view engine.
+React Ready – React is supported as a first-class ruBEE view engine.
 <br>
-Bundlable – Charge your Rubee app with any gem you need.
+Bundlable – Charge your ruBEE app with any gem you need.
 Update effortlessly via Bundler.
 <br>
 ORM-agnostic – Models are native ORM objects, but you can use them as blueprints for any data source.
 <br>